kdchambers/3D-Terrain-Generator/README.md

 Things like grass, mountains and sea will all be textured appropriatly to provide greater detail and realism.

+Lastly, for the purposes of making the project a little more interesting and visual, I'm going to take in an mp3 file and use it in the following ways:

+- Set procedural content generating parameters based on properties of the audio file
+- Make visuals in the sky that reflect the audio
+- Play the audio as the player moves around the world!

 This will be my target for the project, however if time allows there are many more interesting things that could take the world to a new level, such as:

 - Generating animals with ai for movements
 - Spawning weather
 - Generating simple settlements
 - Applying different art styles (Low poly, etc)

 ### Implementation thoughts